-For a new funding settlement to improve care services, there is a clear and pressing need to combat the problem of financialisation, value extraction, and the consequent financial fragility in the private for-profit care sector, exemplified by the collapse of both Four Seasons and Southern Cross over the past decade.
-Otherwise, additional funding would be equivalent to "pouring water into a leaky bucket."
-However, in the immediate term, many local authorities find themselves with no alternatives to major financialised providers.
+For a new funding settlement to improve care services, there is a clear and pressing need to combat the problems associated with the financialisation in the private for-profit care sector, exemplified by the collapse of both Four Seasons and Southern Cross over the past decade.
+Otherwise, as researchers from the Manchester University Centre for Research Socio-Cultural Change has underscored, additional funding would be equivalent to "pouring water into a leaky bucket."
+However, in the immediate term, many local authorities find themselves with no alternatives.

-Rather than an immediate ban on such providers, tackling these issues should therefore be achieved through the implementation of a multi-pronged programme of drastically improved transparency; mandated improvements in financial resilience among providers and their affiliated holding companies; and strong disincentives against extractive investment.
-To accomplish this, we propose reforms which: mandate open-book accounting; place firm limits on leverage, based on an assessment of the appropriate average leverage for the private care sector commensurate with necessary capital expenditure for maintenance and expansion of services; and a phaseout of public funding for private providers which have companies in their corporate structure or majority owners registered in tax havens.
+Rather than an immediate cliff-edge end to private provision, tackling these issues should therefore be achieved through the implementation of a multi-pronged programme of drastically improved transparency; mandated improvements in financial resilience among providers and their affiliated holding companies; and strong disincentives against for-profit investment.
+To accomplish this, we propose reforms which: mandate full open-book accounting; place firm limits on leverage, based on an assessment of the appropriate average leverage for the private care sector commensurate with necessary capital expenditure for maintenance and expansion of services; and a phaseout of public funding for private providers which have companies in their corporate structure or majority owners registered in tax havens.
 To avoid a cliff-edge for provision as a consequence of this phaseout, a reasonable timeline should be negotiated for companies to adjust their tax jurisdictions.